tidyomics/tidy-ranges-tutorial/docs/many-genomic-models.md

 ```

 We now determine which tile the genes fall in (using TSS only, so
 that genes fall in a single tile).
+We can add this data back onto the
+tidySE using a `left_join`:

 ```r